aten2001/gt_isye6501/hw13/README.md

 could also try to use a correlation matrix to see if any items are related.
 We could also use the previous months where we have the data for which products where on the shelves and how much space they were given.
-You could then use ridge regession to help determine the importance of individual items/products.
+You could then use ridge regression to help determine the importance of individual items/products.
 Ridge regression will leave larger coefficients on the features that explain the most variance in the response, profit that month.